 Our clinicians are expertly trained in PROSE technology, which originated at the Boston Foundation for Sight, in Needham, MA.
 The USC Roski Eye Institute is the third of 12 sites in the nation to offer this service.
 The clinic is supervised by, Jonathan C. Song, MD, MBA, and Gloria Chiu, OD, FAAO, FSLS, Boston Sight PROSE Clinical Fellow.

 Please ask your eye care provider for a referral if you are seeking PROSE treatment.
 PROSE therapy is a long-term investment, as it requires multiple visits that involve preliminary consultation to determine candidacy, customized fitting, training on use and maintenance of the scleral device, and routine follow up visits.
-Contact us online or call 323-442-6335 to speak with our team and schedule a consultation today.

 Please visit our Doctors page for summaries of the basic/translational and clinical research being conducted by our clinicians.